Mesa Farms

 enhancing shady areas under the trees while reducing fire fuel in key areas

-South Valley viewed from the East Mesa
+Views from the East Mesa

 Mesa Farms' 4x4 on the East Mesa

-San Carlos viewed from the East Mesa
+View from the East Mesa looking South (Oct.
+2017)

 Looking Northeast from the East Mesa at dusk.
 Mount Woodson and Iron Mountain visible at left top, El Cajon Mountain